AmiraOsama2/Rotating-Cube-in-WebGl/README.md

-# Moving-Cube-in-Computer-Graphics
+# Rotating Cube
-A WebGL Project : Rotating Cube with translation and scaling .The Cube rotates and moves right and left with scaling zoom in and out.
+**A WebGL Project : Rotating Cube with translation and scaling .The Cube rotates and moves right and left with scaling zoom in and out.**